 Editor’s note: This is a personal story shared as an anecdote.
-You should definitely NOT look to this example for your own CFA preparation approach!
+You should definitely NOT look to this example for your own CFA preparation approach (unless desperate)!

 Hi, I’m Scott, and a few years ago, I passed my CFA Level 1 with just 2 weeks worth of studying.